T-LES/alx-low_level_programming/0x01-variables_if_else_while/README.md

 in lowercase and uppercase.

-Program 4-print_alphabt.c prints the alphabet except q and e in lowercase
+Program 4-print_alphabt.c prints the alphabet except q and e in lowercase.

+Program 5-print_numbers.c prints all single digit numbers of base 10 starting from zero.